-A Cove is known as a relatively flat valley between mountains or ridges.
-Cades Cove is in the southern part of the Appalachian Mountain Range and also part of the Great Smoky Mountains National Park.
+A Cove is a relative flat valley between mountains or ridges.
+Interestingly, Cades Cove is in the southern part of the Appalachian Mountain Range and also part of the Great Smoky Mountains National Park.

-Cades Cove is an 11-mile, one-way loop that winds in the valley where wild life and an old community history can be explored by cars or bikes.
+Cades Cove is an 11-mile, one-way loop that winds in the valley.
+The wild life and an old community history can be explored by cars or bikes.
 We chose to ride our bikes the day we visited.

-This area is the only part of the Smoky National Park that is recommended for safe bike travel.
+This area is the only section of the Smoky National Park recommended for safe bike travel.
 Other roads within the park are narrow with hairpin turns which are not ideal for bicyclists to peddle.

 Experiencing Cades Cove